SharePoint Online: Enable Versioning on All List and Libraries using PowerShell

 }

-This script turns on versioning in SharePoint Online for all lists and libraries in the given site.
-If you want to filter and enable versioning on document libraries alone, use:
+This script turns on versioning in SharePoint Online for all lists and libraries on the given site.
+If you want to filter and enable versioning on document libraries alone, use the following:

 If($List.BaseType -eq "DocumentLibrary")